 Amino acids are an essential building block of life.
 This guide is for the student beginning their studies in biochemistry, who has little or no previous knowledge of amino acids.

 This guide lists several differences types of sources on information concerning amino acids.
-There are five main sections: print sources, web sites, indexes, and other resources.
+There are four main sections: print sources, web sites, Chemistry/Biochemistry indexes, and other resources.
 For some print sources, a link has been provided to the Library catalog via call number.
 Item availability and library location can be found there.
 Most books and tools can be found at the Main MSU Library .